danielcorrea28/quick-datasources-docker/README.md

-# Appsmith Lightning Datasources
+# Docker Datasources

-We know that setting up Datasources in Appsmith is fast and easy, but sometimes setting up the services you want to connect to is not as easy.

-This project aims to provide fast and easy steps to set up such services so that you can get to hacking around with Appsmith as soon as possible.
+This project aims to provide quick and easy steps for configuring database services so that you can start programming and testing as soon as possible.

 ## Notes

 - The deployment instructions provided here are not suited for production use, please use them for testing and POCs only.
 - On Linux, docker commands must be run as administrator.
 - If you are deploying this on a hosting provider, you will need to use `Ngrok` to get a usable URL to connect to.
 If you use this locally, just remember to use `localhost`.

 - Example how to get Ngrok host and port to make connections.
 ```console
 appsmith@ngrok:~$ ngrok tcp 3306